Working with temporal data#

 first_two_weeks.tail(2)

-Or select data covering the whole year of 2018:
+Or we can select data covering the whole year of 2018.

 data.loc["2018"]

-It is also possible to select subsets of data for specific time intervals starting from the first dates or for the last dates in the selection.
-For example, if you would like to select the values for the first 6 hours and 10 minutes of January 1st, 2018 you could do the following.
+It is also possible to select subsets of data for specific time intervals starting from the first dates or for the last dates in the selection using a DateOffset.
+A DateOffset is simply a duration of calendar time represented in a specific object in pandas.
+For example, if you would like to select values from the first two weeks and three days of January 2018 you could do the following.

 start_dt = datetime(2018, 1, 1)